 By 1840, Scott had risen to the second-highest-ranking officer in the U.S. Army.
 When Major General Alexander Macomb, Commanding General of the Army, died on June 25, 1841, Scott became the highest-ranking general.
 On July 5, 1841, President John Tyler issued an executive order confirming Scott’s promotion to major general, ordering him to take command of the United States Army.

 For the next few years, Scott focused on expanding army operations on the American frontier.
 He also took a personal interest in the development of the United States Military Academy.
 It was during that period that Ulysses S. Grant, an academy cadet who would later become General-of-the-Army, recalled that Scott was “the finest specimen of manhood my eyes had ever beheld.”
 Grant’s assessment was ironic given his later disdain for formal military attire while serving in the field.
-Scott’s affinity for proper military appearance, along with his emphasis on army decorum, earned him the nickname of “Old Fuss and Feathers.”
+Scott’s affinity for proper military appearance, along with his emphasis on army decorum, earned him the nickname “Old Fuss and Feathers.”

 Mexican- American War

 Soon after the Republic of Texas achieved statehood on December 29, 1845, the United States and Mexico fell into a dispute regarding the location of the border between Texas and Mexico.
 When the disagreement escalated on April 25, 1846, the War Department dispatched an expeditionary force into Mexico under the command of Brigadier General Zachary Taylor.

 Taylor scored two quick successes against Mexican forces at the Battle of Palo Alto (May 8, 1846) and the Battle of Resaca de la Palma (May 9, 1846).
 On May 13, 1846, Congress declared war against Mexico.
 Taylor’s successes made him a national hero and a potential presidential candidate in 1848.
-Scott had his own designs on running for President.
+Scott had his own designs for running for president.
 The Whig Party had considered nominating him as their presidential candidate in the election of 1840.
 Perhaps seeking to not let Taylor upstage him, Scott convinced a reluctant Democratic President James K. Polk to allow him to raise his own expeditionary force and launch an amphibious assault on Central Mexico.